-The Strategy seeks to define "strategic priorities, objectives and activities in the field of disability in the Federation of Bosnia and Herzegovina for the next strategic period, following up on the principles of cross-sectoral approach to disability, and thus improve the status of persons with disabilities and society in general." (p.
+The Strategy seeks to define "strategic priorities, objectives and activities in the field Strategy for advancement of disability in the Federation of Bosnia and Herzegovina for the next strategic period, of rights and status of persons with disabilities following up on the principles of cross-sectoral approach to disability, and thus improve 2016-2021 the status of persons with disabilities and society in general." (p.
 8) Objectives in this Strategy are based on specific issues affecting the status of persons with disabilities.
 The criteria that determines the status of persons with disabilities are: "(i) equality and non-discrimination in laws, (ii) accessible environment, information and communications, (iii) inclusion in all social processes, (iv) prevention and early intervention, (v) accessibility of support services, (vi) employment and rehabilitation, (vii) protection against violence and exploitation, (viii) raising awareness among the public and overcoming prejudices and stereotypes, and (ix) improving capacities of disabled persons' organizations" (p.
 24).
 The Strategy emphasizes that "special attention should be given to vulnerable groups potentially facing discrimination on multiple ground such as: children with developmental disabilities, youth with disabilities, women and girls with disabilities, elderly persons with disabilities, and persons with severe disabilities who require considerable social support" (p.
 24).